Pythm/ad-Lightwand/README.md

   # HA sensor for detection of rain.
 If rain is detected, it will raise lux constraint by * 1.5
   rain_sensor: sensor.netatmo_rain

-  # You can define an Home Assistant input_text in one of the rooms to display current LightMode in Lovelace.
+  # You can define an Home Assistant input_text in one of the apps/rooms to display current LightMode in Lovelace.
 It will allways update with latest mode even if mode is not present in room
   haLightModeText: input_text.lightmode

   # Exclude the room from custom mode
   exclude_from_custom: True

   # Motion sensors.
-Needs 'mode: motion' defined in 'light_modes' to change light when motion detected
   # Use MQTT name for zigbee and zwave over mqtt sensors
   # Input delay in seconds before light turns back from motion to 'mode' light
   # motion_constraints takes an if statement that must be true for motion to activate.
 Inherits Appdaemon API to self